crowjm/crowjm.github.io/_posts/2015-04-01-starting-final-projects.md

 title:  "Starting Final Projects"
 date:   2015-04-01
 <!-- tags: tiydesign Iron-Yard design perfectionism -->
-excerpt: Somehow the time has flown by and I'm starting my final project.
-This is not a drill.
-I'm feeling excited and inspired and a little overwhelmed about just how much work I have to get done in the next two weeks.
+excerpt: I'm feeling excited and inspired and a little overwhelmed about just how much work I have to get done in the next two weeks.
 ---

 Y'all, somehow the time has flown by and I'm starting my final project.
 This is not a drill.